Cabify: In Latin America

-Investments
+Angel funding and investments

 In September 2012, the company raised a $4 million Series Seed investment round from Black Vine, Belgian fund Emerge, angel investors sourced via AngelList (including the Winklevoss twins), and a series of Latin American investors.

 A second $8-million investment was round up in April 2014, and led by Seaya Ventures.

 The company's biggest investor, Japanese e-commerce giant Rakuten, which is also a lead investor in taxi-app player Lyft, made its first investment in Cabify in October 2015, when it provided capital for a further push into Latin America.
 Cabify's revenues had risen to $40m, from $10m in 2014 and $1m in 2013.
 In April 2016, Rakuten invested $92 million more in Cabify.
 Rakuten's investment was a part of a round of funding in which Cabify raised $120 million.
 After the 2016 financing, Cabify was valued at around $320 million.

 In January 2018, Cabify raised an additional $160 million, valuing the company at $1.4 billion.
-The company cut down 10% of its workforce and reorganized its top management.
+The company also cut 10% of its workforce and reorganized its top management.

-Description
+Description of services

-Service

-Cabify operates as the contact point between customers and private drivers by means of its mobile app for Android and iPhone, as well as its web page.
-Users pay for the service via their credit card or PayPal account, with cash payments introduced in 2016.
-The payment system is protected by Symantec's Verisign security.
-Cabify has 400 permanent employees.
-Cabify offers three core classes of vehicles: Executive, with vehicles such as Mercedes S-Class or Audi A8, Lite (e.g. Toyota Avensis), or Group (6 persons).
+Rideshare app

+Cabify operates via a platform to connect customers and private drivers using a mobile app as well as its website.
 The app shows the location of drivers to the customer, calls the closest driver, directs the driver, and plays the role of intermediary for payments, taking a commission of around 20%.
-Once the ride is over, Cabify sends a summary to the customer's mobile phone, including information such as the distance, duration and cost of the ride.
-The customer can evaluate the ride and the driver.
-Locations can be saved as favorites to be accessed more easily.
-The system has a waiting queue, where it keeps looking for a ride over a period indicated by the customer (from 5 to 30 minutes).
-The service can be reserved up to 30 days in advance.
-The app integrates with Waze.
-The service includes the possibility of real-time tracking between departure and arrival.
-If the signal is lost for more than sixty seconds or the route changes considerably, the passenger will receive a telephone call verifying their comfort and safety.
-The app allows the customer to choose the type of vehicle (Executive, Lite or Group), and offers a wide range of free options, such as the driver speaking a foreign language, the desired air-conditioning temperature, the driver opening the door or calling upon arrival, and the desired radio station.
+Once the ride is over, Cabify sends a summary to the customer's mobile phone and the customer can evaluate the ride and the driver.

+Cabify offers three core classes of vehicles: Executive, Lite or Group (6 persons).